chas-co/HyperionDev-OOP-Capstone/README.md

 * highest_qty: Determines the product with the highest quantity.

 ## Installation
-To install the Inventory Management System, simply clone the repository and run the inventory.py file using Python 3.
+To run the Inventory Management System, simply clone the repository and run the inventory.py file using Python 3.

 ## Usage
 Upon running the program, a menu will be displayed that allows you to execute each of the functions defined above.